qianyisun/Capstone_Object_detection/README.md

     6.yolov4_object_detection_webcam_images.ipynb
       This notebook is used to do YOLOv4 object detection on local webcam by using trained weight.

+    7.sample_data folder
+      This folder include sample data we could use to test the model performance and a picture of website outlook.

 Note: To run GitHub project, you may need to download several files in https://drive.google.com/drive/folders/1i4j39fyD5GPjxqU-fFCVULl1qNbcuFdw.
 I strongly recommend you to visit my guideline website and follow the guideline to do object detection step by step.